 It will increase.

-Atelectasis, Pulmonary Edema, ARDS, and Pneumonia.
-To treat, you must increase the PEEP and treat the underlying causes.
+Atelectasis, pulmonary edema, ARDS, and pneumonia; treatment involves increasing the PEEP and treating the underlying causes.

 44. What is the average pressure transmitted to the airway from the beginning of one breath to the beginning of the next?